SynxFlow/SynxFlow/docs/source/Modules/engines.rst

       from synxflow import landslide

-      engine = landslide.LandslideEngine("/path/to/landslide/work_dir")
-      status = engine.run()
+      status = landslide.run("/path/to/landslide/work_dir")
       if status == 0:
           print("Landslide simulation completed successfully!")
       else:
           print("Landslide simulation encountered an error.")

+.. py:module:: debris

+   **Overview:**

+   The *debris* module provides the core functionality for running debris flow simulations using GPU acceleration.
+   It is optimized for high-performance computation and is designed for multi-hazard risk assessments.

+   **Function: run(work_dir)**

-.. py:class:: debris(work_dir)
+   .. py:function:: run(work_dir)

+      Executes the debris flow simulation.

       :param work_dir: str
          The working directory containing simulation input files (e.g. configuration files, terrain data) and where the simulation outputs will be generated.

-   **Overview:**

-   The *DebrisEngine* class provides the functionality to run debris flow simulations using GPU acceleration.
-   It is optimized for high-performance computation and is designed to be used in multi-hazard risk assessments.

-   **Methods:**

-   .. py:method:: run()

-      Executes the debris flow simulation.

-      **Returns:**

-         int
+      :returns: int
          A status code indicating the result of the simulation.
 Zero denotes a successful simulation, whereas any non-zero value indicates an error.

    **Example:**